CoronaNetDataScience/corona_tscs/README.md

 If you do want to see the data in policy record format, which includes more information than what is released in our wide data, please see below for more information about what is in this repository.
+More information about the fields are available in our [PDF Codebook](https://www.coronanet-project.org/assets/CoronaNet_Codebook.pdf?) and [Online Codebook](https://www.coronanet-project.org/taxonomy.html?).

 # CoronaNet Raw Data